You are currently viewing Magga Paccaya- Condition of Paths

 But then, what is a path itself in terms of the four elements?
 It is a moving forward, which makes it an aspect of the wind element, and it is a moving forward along a definite line, the aspect of definiteness being an aspect of the earth element.

 Then is our own body an intricate machinery which can teach us much about the different paths of life.
 Because within the body there are also pathways of life.
-If nutrient rich blood (that is, blood which is alive,) travels the right pathway upwards, not neglecting to remain around the heart (actually in the liver) until it has been well purified, before it enters the body’s heaven, the brain, then the devas will rule over ones life, that is the consciousness will become divine.
-But if on the other hand nutrient rich blood enters the brain un-purified, then the asuras (demons) will start to rule over ones life, that is, the consciousness will become demonic (diabolic).
+If nutrient rich blood (that is, blood which is alive,) travels the right pathway upwards, and does not neglect to remain around the heart1 until it has been well purified, then, if it enters our body’s heaven, the brain, the devas will rule over our life.
+That is, our consciousness will become divine.
+If on the other hand, nutrient rich blood enters the brain un-purified, then the asuras (demons) will start to become the ruling agents of our life.
+That is, our consciousness will become perverted and demonic.
 On the other hand side, if nutrient rich blood, following the body’s pathways in an imperfect manner, gets stuck only in the senses, then consciousness will attain only to a human, if not animal existence.
 While the perhaps worst possible condition is, when nutrient rich blood flows downwards only, away from heaven and the brain.
 Then the consciousness will head towards the lower forms of existence, entering a ghost, if not a hell realm life.

 In relation to the mind, we of course, also have pathways.
 If the mind follows only the direction/ dictates of sense-impressions (i.e., it thinks along the line of sense-impressions, and makes decisions in regards to them)†, then the paths consciousness travels are quite random, or dictated by society at best.
 This is of course the normal condition of common human beings.